The best hotels in Paramaribo

 Ask your hotel about Suriname interior day trips before booking online

 Brownsberg Nature Park and the Saramacca villages are the two most common day trips from Paramaribo, and tour quality varies wildly.
 Hotels like Eco Resort Inn and Hotel Torarica have relationships with reputable local operators and will connect you directly.
 Random online tours booked without local vetting can mean a 4-hour wait in the rain outside Paramaribo's ring road.
-Your hotel's concierge beats TripAdvisor for this one.
+Your hotel's concierge beats major review platforms for this one.

-Hotels in Paramaribo — FAQ
+Hotels in Paramaribo, FAQ

 What's the best neighborhood to stay in Paramaribo?